-Salvador Allende was first Marxist president that gained power within South America.
+Salvador Allende was the first Marxist president that gained power within South America.
 He started nationalization in the 1970s, similar to Venezuela a few years back.
-Thanks to American CIA supported coup, Allende committed suicide and Augusto Pinochet gained the power to become a dictator in Chile.
+Thanks to the American CIA-supported coup, Allende committed suicide and Augusto Pinochet gained the power to become a dictator in Chile.

 Developing national parks

-Patagonia and especially Tierra del Fuego is a place where Charles Darwin theory was created.
-When Darwin went on second Beagle Voyage and met with local Yaghan people, he started to realize that people might evolve from more primitive organisms.
-You can still find last descendants of Yaghan people in Puerto Williams.
+Patagonia and especially Tierra del Fuego is a place where Charles Darwin’s theory was created.
+When Darwin went on the second Beagle Voyage and met with local Yaghan people, he started to realize that people might evolve from more primitive organisms.
+You can still find the last descendants of the Yaghan people in Puerto Williams.

-A few years later Darwin witnessed earthquake “which creates mountains” in Concepción Chile when he saw how shore was lifted after the quake by 3 meters.
-These events helped him realized how the earth was created.
+A few years later Darwin witnessed an earthquake “which creates mountains” in Concepción Chile when he saw how the shore was lifted after the quake by 3 meters.
+These events helped him realize how the earth was created.

 Chile is the biggest producer of copper in the world and also has a lot of natural resources from pure water quality, a lot of forests and wildlife, but most importantly what is underneath the surface makes Chile the richest South American country – almost endless mineral resources in northern Chile.